owensresearch/main-site/content/dn42-peering.md

 # AS4242421099

+Please send an email to justin [at] owensresearch.org for peering.

+I prefer to use Wireguard for all peerings.

-> Please send an email to justin [at] owensresearch.org for peering.
-Due to limitations on my network, I try to avoid peering with link-local.
+> Due to limitations on my network, I try to avoid peering with link-local.
 By default I will use the below /128 ULA address.
 If you would like something different, please let me know.